Thanks for stopping by!

 My name is Annelise, but you can call me Annie.

-I’m an essayist and journalist who is incurably curious about the world.
-I write often about food, ecology, motherhood, and faith, as well as the interplay between these subjects.
-My writing appears in National Geographic, The Rumpus, The Atavist, Bon Appetit, Atmos, The Millions, Bellingham Review, The Christian Century, Civil Eats, Sojourners, EcoTheo Review, The Sunday Long Read, Hidden Compass, Brevity, Plough, and Life & Thyme.
+I hold an MFA in creative nonfiction writing and have written widely for magazines and literary journals including National Geographic, The Rumpus, The Atavist, Bon Appetit, Atmos, The Millions, Bellingham Review, The Christian Century, Inkwell, Sojourners, EcoTheo Review, Civil Eats, The Sunday Long Read, Hidden Compass, Brevity, Plough, and Life & Thyme.

 Along with writing literary essays and magazine journalism, I work with clients to create content that sings.
 I’m also a runner, reader, rusty Spanish speaker, and general enthusiast.